sbettid/CustomJ48/README.md

 ```
 usage: customj48
  -d <dataset>   Specifies the path of the dataset (REQUIRED)
  -e <format>    specify the export format (graphml, dot, json).
+Default
-Default is: dot
+                is: dot
--f <file>      Output the export code to the given file instead of using the console
+ -f <file>      Output the export code to the given file
  -h             Print this help message
  -p             Enable the pruning feature
+ -r             Replace empty strings (with _) to make them actual values
 ```

-The `-d` option is the only one required, it specifies the dataset file that will be used to build the decison tree.
+The `-d` option is the only one required, it specifies the data set file that will be used to build the decison tree.
 The accepted formats are all the ones accepted by the Weka library and therefore both ARFF and CSV.

 The `-e` option specifies the desired format for the export of the tree.
 The default one is DOT, but GRAPHML and JSON are also available.
 See more details about the export formats in the [dedicated section](#export-formats).